kokorohoriuchi/song-sharing/README.md

 • The user can select one or more classifications for the song (e.g. genre, style, non-explicit, length).

 • The user can give a comment and a rating to a shared song.
 The comments and average rating are displayed for the shared song.

+On May 31st, the app is in progress.